temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 2022/09/15 21:35:43 Transfer complete (transaction IDs: W1779185060, D4129841576)
 ```

 Check the Temporal Web UI again.
-You can see one Worker registered where previously there was none, and the Workflow status shows that it is completed:
+You will see one Worker registered where previously there was none, and the Workflow status shows that it is completed:

 ![There is now one worker and the Workflow is complete](images/completed_workflow.png)